yanup2913/chrome-extension-CYTW/README.md

-chrome extension that tracks time you waste online in order to increase your productivity.
+chrome extension that tracks time you spent online in order to increase your productivity.
 If you're a developer and can help improve this project.
 Any Contribution is appreciated.

 ## Installation